jacobbubu/mux-dnode-butt/README.md

 This is a demo running dnode and scuttlebutt on the same websocket stream with mux-demux.

-Code is writting in CoffeeScript.
+Code has been written in CoffeeScript.

 # Install #